Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Headset

-The tracking is powered by a SLAM tracking algorithm which is used to know where the headset currently is.
+The tracking is powered by a SLAM tracking algorithm which is used to know where the device currently is.

 it doesn't quite work in low-light conditions which is really an issue under certain conditions, it may also perform poorly in clean environments as the tracking algorithm benefits from noise (unique patterns, unpredictability, noise, etc)